Before running a new Automated Program, it's a great idea to test it. Here are some suggestions for how to check your work.

 Step 1: Copy your program to create a test

-- Change the program's entrance condition to Manually (assuming you will manually run this test)
+- In Contacts from source(s)... change the program's entrance condition to Manually (assuming you will manually run this test)

-- Go to Lists & Segments and remove the original Source List from here as well – you should only see your Test List on this page
+- Go to Build > Lists & Segments and Remove the original source lists or segments from here as well.
+You should only see your Program Test List on this page:

 If you see an error when deleting a list or segment: